 Seriously — where is the brunch menu for those who want to swap the mimosa for a green juice or the creamy eggs Benedict for a dairy-free option?
 Luckily, there’s no shortage of Portland eateries serving up just that.
 From raw donut bites to vegan mac, Portland has options to keep you full for many Sundays to come.

-Prasad has it all — gluten-free toast smothered with non-dairy butter, warm oats (also GF) topped with toasted nuts and dried fruit, parfait made with cashew cream… it goes on.
+Prasad has it all — gluten-free toast smothered with non-dairy butter, warm oats (also GF) topped with toasted nuts and dried fruit, parfaits made with cashew cream… the list goes on.
 Is your mouth watering yet?
-Ours too.
-With locations in Northwest and Northeast Portland, Prasad is where gluten-free, dairy-free brunch-lovers unite.
+Ours, too.
+With locations in Northwest and Northeast Portland, this place is where gluten- and dairy-free brunch-lovers unite.
 Go big with a sesame tempeh scramble or graze on lighter fare, like a green juice or house-made toast.
-Your taste buds (and tummy) will thank you.
+Your taste buds (and stomach) will thank you.

 We’ll admit it — we were lured to this Southeast Portland eatery by the gluten-free, vegan take on macaroni and cheese.
 Mac for brunch?
 Yes, please.
 This dairy-free dish is made with organic quinoa pasta, kale, and non-dairy alternatives.
 Too early for mac?
 Choose one of the scrambles made with farm-fresh eggs or the huevos rancheros.
 We’ll take a poached egg or smoky tempeh on a corn tortilla any day.

 At first glance, Jam has all the fixings of a glutinous brunch.
-After all, waffles, scrambles, breakfast wraps, and build-your-own hash browns don’t exactly scream “health.”
+After all, waffles, scrambles, breakfast wraps, and build-your-own hash browns don’t exactly scream “health”.
 Read on, though, and you’ll spy cage-free eggs, organic tofu, fresh greens, nutritional yeast, wild smoked salmon, and house-made vegetarian chorizo.
-Yep, this Southeast Portland cafe whips up a healthy version of brunch classics.
+Yep, this Southeast Portland cafe whips up healthy versions of all your favorite brunch classics.

 Seasonal veggies, tofu sausage, gluten-free french toast — these are the things (healthy) brunch dreams are made of.
-This Southeast Portland teahouse is best known for its brunch and creative cocktails — as well as its locally sourced menu.
-Inside, local art hangs from the walls, and dishes such as farm-stand hash, sourdough toast, and smoked salmon with a side of wilted spinach grace tables.
+And that's exactly what you'll find at this Southeast Portland teahouse that's best known for its brunch and creative cocktails — as well as its locally-sourced menu.
+Inside, Portland-made art hangs from the walls, and dishes such as a tofu breakfast sandwich, a Warm Farro Salad, and a Gluten-Free Quiche grace tables.
 We’ll have one of everything.

-Few things rival brunch and a view.
-At Water Avenue Coffee and Kitchen in Southeast Portland, you can order exactly that.
+Few things rival brunch with a view.
+At Water Avenue Coffee and Kitchen in Southeast Portland, you'll get exactly that.
 Grab a bowl of the cafe’s house-made hazelnut, cacao nib granola and walk a block toward the waterfront to watch boats coast beneath the Morrison Bridge.
-Return for seconds, and order the avocado toast topped with cherry tomatoes, pumpkin seeds, fresh herbs, and mixed greens.
+Return for seconds, and order the avocado toast topped with sliced radishes, pumpkin seeds, and fresh chopped herbs.
 Add a poached egg to the avocado toast or keep it simple with an egg sandwich.
-Oh, and wash it all down with a steaming cup of coffee (of course).
+Oh, and wash it all down with a steaming cup of coffee.
 We can’t imagine a better start to your Sunday.

-While not your typical brunch spot, this Southeast Portland cafe packs all the fixings of a delicious — and nutritious — brunch.
+While not your typical brunch spot, this Southeast Portland cafe packs all the fixings of a delicious—and nutritious—brunch.
 And we highly suggest getting one of their bowls.
 Packed with veggies, these bowls are a burst of both flavor and nutrition.
-Canteen’s cashew-cream parfaits and cacao-topped oatmeal aren’t too shabby either, and will satiate the sweet tooth.
+Canteen’s rotating raw cheesecake and Berry Salad aren’t too shabby, either.
+Plus, they're guaranteed to satiate that sweet tooth.

 This is no-fuss brunch at its best.
-Order at the counter of this quaint, cottage-inspired cafe in North Portland, choosing among a selection of granola, sweet porridge, corn cakes, a bee pollen biscuit breakfast, or the breakfast rice bowl (served with egg, herbs, almonds, feta, and fermented chilies).
-The straightforward selection is simple yet satisfying.
+Order at the counter of this quaint, cottage-inspired cafe in North Portland, and choose among a selection of granola, sweet porridge, corn cakes, a bee pollen biscuit breakfast, or the breakfast rice bowl (served with egg, herbs, almonds, feta, and fermented chilies).
+The straightforward selection is simple yet exactly what you need.

 Danish pancakes, Finnish porridge, and creamy, crunchy eggs — this Scandinavian brunch spot is a must.
 With menu staples of smoked trout, fresh herbs, and eggs, you can’t go wrong brunching here.
-Head to one of their three locations in North, Southeast, or Southwest Portland and order one of the baked egg scrambles with a side of walnut toast or the swedish hash with soft baked eggs.
-Share a Söderbord among friends for small bites of smoked trout, roasted beets, fresh fruit, and crispy rye crackers.
+Head to one of their three locations in North, Southeast, or Southwest Portland and order one of the baked egg scrambles with a side of walnut toast or the Swedish hash with soft baked eggs.
+And while you're there, make sure you share a Söderbord among friends for small bites of smoked trout, roasted beets, fresh fruit, and crispy rye crackers.
 Wash it down with a strong cup of Swedish coffee.
 Now you’re ready for the day.